The Sentencing Project

-The Sentencing Project is a Washington, D.C.-based research and advocacy center working for decarceration in the United States and seeking to address racial disparities in the criminal justice system.
-The organization produces nonpartisan reports and research for use by state and federal policymakers, administrators, and journalists.
+The Sentencing Project is a Washington, D.C.–based research and advocacy centre working for decarceration in the United States and seeking to address racial disparities in the criminal justice system.
+The organisation produces nonpartisan reports and research for use by state and federal policymakers, administrators, and journalists.

 History

 The Sentencing Project grew out of pilot programs established by lawyer Malcolm C. Young in the early 1980s.
-In 1981, Young became director of a project of the National Legal Aid & Defender Association (NLADA) designed to establish defense-based sentencing advocacy programs.
-In 1986, Young incorporated The Sentencing Project as an independent organization to continue NLADA's program of training and development work.
-In the late 1980s, The Sentencing Project became engaged in research and public education on a broad range of criminal justice policy issues, and is primarily known for its work in these areas today.
+In 1981, Young became the director of a project of the National Legal Aid & Defender Association (NLADA) designed to establish defence-based sentencing advocacy programs.
+In 1986, Young incorporated The Sentencing Project as an independent organisation to continue NLADA's program of training and development work.
+In the late 1980s, The Sentencing Project became engaged in research and public education on a broad range of criminal justice policy issues.

 Advocacy

-The Sentencing Project works with other organizations and public officials to influence criminal justice policies at the federal, state, and local level.
+The Sentencing Project works with other organisations and public officials to influence criminal justice policies at the federal, state, and local level.
 The Sentencing Project was part of a national coalition supporting the bipartisan Sentencing Reform and Corrections Act in the 114th Congress.
-The organization's executive director testified before the Senate Judiciary Committee in support of the legislation.
+The organisation's executive director testified before the Senate Judiciary Committee in support of the legislation.

 In 2010, The Sentencing Project contributed to the passage of the Fair Sentencing Act, which reduced the disparities in sentences associated with convictions for possessing or trafficking in crack cocaine compared to powder cocaine.
-Representatives of the organization have often testified before Congress, the U.S. Sentencing Commission, the U.S. Commission on Civil Rights, and other government and scholarly meetings.
+Representatives of the organisation have often testified before Congress, the U.S. Sentencing Commission, the U.S. Commission on Civil Rights, and other government and scholarly meetings.

-Senate Minority Leader Richard Durbin (D-IL), a leader of the bipartisan congressional reform effort, said of The Sentencing Project: "They bring to our attention those specific cases that we can use to dramatize the need to get this done.
-I can't say enough for their research work."